-Since Chromebooks started out as a Google initiative, the devices are ideal for use with Google Classroom.
-For a more general overview of everything on the software platform you may want to check out our Google Classroom guide.
+Since Chromebooks started as a Google initiative, the devices are ideal for use with Google Classroom (opens in new tab).
+For a more general overview of everything on the software platform you may want to check out our Google Classroom guide (opens in new tab).

-Since Chromebooks use the Google platform for software, all work is saved to the cloud so it can't be easily lost.
-It also means students can access work from other devices such as their phones, tablets and laptops, and from any location with an internet connection.
+Chromebooks use the Google platform, via Chrome OS, so all work is saved to the cloud and can't be easily lost.
+(No more homework-devouring dogs!)
+Students can access work from other devices such as their phones, tablets, and laptops, and from any location with an internet connection.

 That said, there are many Chromebooks with LTE, which means the devices are always connected to the internet – ideal for schools with limited WiFi capacity or children who don't have access to the internet but take the Chromebook home.